 As changes in our business environment occur we may adjust our business strategies to meet these changes or we may otherwise decide to restructure our operations or particular businesses or assets.
 In addition, external events including changing technology, changing consumer patterns, acceptance of our theatrical offerings and changes in macroeconomic conditions may impair the value of our assets.
 When these changes or events occur, we may incur costs to change our business strategy and may need to write down the value of assets.
 We also make investments in existing or new businesses, including investments in international expansion of our business and in new business lines.
-In recent years, such investments have included expansion and renovation of certain of our theme park attractions and investment in Shanghai Disney Resort.
+In recent years, such investments have included expansion and renovation of certain of our theme park attractions, investment in Shanghai Disney Resort and investments related to direct-to-consumer offerings of sports and other entertainment products.
 Some of these investments may have short-term returns that are negative or low and the ultimate business prospects of the businesses may be uncertain.
 In any of these events, our costs may increase, we may have significant charges associated with the write-down of assets or returns on new investments may be lower than prior to the change in strategy or restructuring.